sanivirani/music-site/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## -------------- just for learning purpose ---------------//

+## --- what is the diffrence between in framework or library

+main rules
+library-- provide free flow
+framework -- strick rulles
+restriction for folder name, file extentioin , path

+# --- must be remember that you should be any write folder name but --- carefull that to be must have file name a == page.tsx ==.

+# --- use open source library -- Accternity U --- //

+# -- how to use react hooks -- //

+top to write line
+--- 'use client' ----